 Mom-and-pop restaurants in Utah strive to stay affordable despite inflation

 Born in Chimal, Mexico 1893.

-Emigrated escaping the Mexican Revolution with a Mormon Fami-ly.
+Emigrated escaping the Mexican Revolution with a Mormon family.
 Married Rafael Torres.
-She was Talented cook and a pioneer in the Mexican LDS community of Salt Lake.
+She was a talented cook and a pioneer in the Mexican LDS community of Salt Lake.

 Luz Rodriguez Torres’ family in Chalco, Mexico late 1930’s.
 Grandma Margarita was also a gifted cook and sold food in the Market to supplement her income for 12 children.
 She taught Luz how to cook at the tender age of 8.

 Grandpa Rafael Torres around age 17 at the Salt Air posing with his hat in hand.
 (He would always carry his hat like that throughout his life).
-Born 1901 in Michoacan, Mexico.
-He came to work the Sugar Beet fields on the Brasero program while the world was at War and field hands were.
+Born 1901 in Michoacan, Mexico, he came to work the Sugar Beet fields on the Brasero program while the world was at war and field hands were scarce.

 Grandpa Rafael proudly showing off his cooking techniques (circa 1940’s).
 We still use some of the original pots and pans like this one in the picture.

 The first El Farol Mexican Restaurant circa 1970’s located at 7223 S. State Street.
 The blue car be belonged to my Grandpa Rafael.

 My Father Elias Torres (far left) in a teenage Mariachi group with 2 cousins and a friend.
 My grandma and her sisters encouraged their kids to learn to appreciate music.